Twins vs. Rangers Player Props Betting Odds

 Correa Stats

-- Correa hopes to build on a two-game hitting streak in this matchup.
-During his last five outings he is batting .222 with a double, three walks and two RBI.
+- Correa has hit safely in three games in a row.
+During his last five outings he is batting .211 with a double, a home run, two walks and three RBI.

 Correa Recent Games